Fenrir-04/Algo-Media/README.md

    npm install
    ```

-Great!
-You're all set up and ready to dive into the world of Algo-Media!

 ## 🚀 Usage

-To explore the algorithms and data structures implemented in Algo-Media, follow the usage instructions below:
+To explore the implemented algorithms and data structures in Algo-Media, follow these instructions:

 1. Browse through the repository and locate the specific algorithm or data structure you are interested in.